anuj8052/BangloreHomePrices/README.md

 # BangloreHomePrices
 We Build a Machine Learing Model to predict the Home Prices in Banguluru.
-* Technology and tools wise this project covers, 1.Python
+* Technology and tools wise this project covers,
+* Python
-2.Numpy and Pandas for data cleaning
+* Numpy and Pandas for data cleaning
-3.Matplotlib for data visualization
+* Matplotlib for data visualization
-4.Sklearn for model building
+* Sklearn for model building
-5.Jupyter notebook, visual studio code and pycharm as IDE 6.Python flask for http server
+* Jupyter notebook, visual studio code and pycharm as IDE
+* Python flask for http server
-7.HTML/CSS/Javascript for UI
+* HTML/CSS/Javascript for UI